JonathanZWhite/less-in-practice/README.md

 ```

 ###Mixins
 LESS is more.
 Get it?
 But seriously, mixins are *very* useful but don't abuse them!
-Instead of using mixins left and right, step back and consider whether it would be better as a class used in the HTML or as a mixin.
+Instead of using mixins left and right, step back and consider whether it would be better as just a class or as a mixin.

 **Wrong**
 ```